 A terrific addition to any brown bag lunch, it is indeed more of a blueberry snack cake.
 However, we often had it as a duff with Sunday dinner when I was a kid here in Newfoundland.

-I’ve also used one of my favorites, fresh raspberries, with great success.
+I’ve also used one of my favourites, fresh raspberries, with great success.
 I love the way fruits like raspberries leave little jammy pockets in the cake.

 This humble little blueberry cake also dresses up nicely as a luscious comfort food dessert.
 Try serving it warm from the oven with warm vanilla custard.

 If you liked this simple cake, there are plenty more ideas like this in our Cakes and Pies Category.